 With your deposit made, it is as simple as waiting a short time for your deposit to be processed and your account credited.
 This time will depend on the funding method you use.
 You will then be ready to start trading.

-Interactive Brokers deposit bonus and promotions
+Does Interactive Brokers offer deposit bonuses?

-Currently, IBKR does not offer any bonus.
 This is besides their refer a friend program.
 This has some criteria that you need to meet including having a net liquid value of at least $2,000 and having placed at least one securities trade.

 You can then earn up to $200 for each referral while the friend can earn IBKR stock up to the value of $1,000.
 This incentive is not available to financial advisors, hedge funds, introducing brokers, or proprietary trading firms.
 Nor is it open to residents of Japan, Spain, Israel, and clients under the Singapore entity.
 There are also other conditions that you can confirm through the broker website or contacting them directly.